FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 Smart folks realized this unrestricted access could be a problem and quickly came up with a good solution: an HTTP server that *proxies* requests to `docker.sock` for you.

-Rather than giving your service direct access to `docker.sock` you can instead configure it to connect through the *docker socket proxy* to get the same interface to the Docker API.
+Rather than giving your service direct access to `docker.sock` you can instead configure it to connect through a *docker socket proxy* to get the same interface to the Docker API.
 Then, the proxy can be configured to allow/disallow access to parts of the Docker API by blocking requests to routes by name.

 As an example, your Service A only needs to get a list of containers to see which have the label `my.cool.label=foo`.
 Our docker socket proxy can disallow all requests except those that are prefixed with `/containers`.
 It can additionally only allow `GET` requests to this route.
 Now, Service A only has access to the relevant part of the API for containers and has read-only access (cannot restart/stop/create containers).